Excuse me for asking - but what exactly does a lighting director do and where does he or she work?

 Sadly, the small but useful studio in Soho's 'h Club' also closed in June 2020, due to the effects on the business of the Coronavirus pandemic.

 The only fully equipped medium to large TV studios remaining around London are at TV Centre, Riverside (in Hammersmith), Elstree Studios, BBC Elstree, Pinewood, Sky and BT Sport.
-One of the stages at Twickenham Studios has also been equipped with a suite of control rooms, enabling multicamera TV shows to be made there.
-However, it does not have a TV lighting grid so this has to be hired in for each show.

 Of the original eight, only three studios now exist at TV Centre but in fact only one of those is available for hire - two are fully booked by ITV Daytime shows.